Micah Hyde (American football)

 Micah Richmond Hyde (born December 31, 1990) is an American former professional football safety who played in National Football League (NFL) for 11 seasons.
 He played college football for the Iowa Hawkeyes, and was selected by the Green Bay Packers in the fifth round of the 2013 NFL draft.
-After four years in Green Bay, Hyde signed with the Bills, where he would form one half of an effective safety tandem with Jordan Poyer.
+After four years in Green Bay, Hyde signed with the Buffalo Bills, where he would form one half of an effective safety tandem with Jordan Poyer.
 Hyde received All-Pro and Pro Bowl honors for his play in Buffalo.

 Early life

 Hyde was born in Fostoria, Ohio, and attended Fostoria High School where he lettered in three sports: baseball, basketball and football.
 On the gridiron, he was a team captain during his sophomore, junior, and senior seasons with the team.
 As a junior, Hyde earned northern Ohio first-team honors as a quarterback, cornerback, and kicker.
 He was also named honorable mention as a punter.
 He was additionally named a first-team defensive back and quarterback in his senior year.
 He also earned first-team all-conference basketball and baseball honors and averaged 22 points a game in basketball during his time there.
 During his career, he had 165 tackles, eight interceptions and seven defended passes as a cornerback.
 As a quarterback, he had 549 rushing attempts for 3,443 yards and 46 touchdowns and also completed 606 out of 997 passes for 7,864 yards and 65 touchdowns.
 Hyde broke 17 school records, including those for touchdown passes in a season and a career.